-Hernando is a somewhat ethnically-diverse city.
+Hernando is a very ethnically-diverse city.
 The people who call Hernando home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hernando residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hernando include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Hernando include English, Irish, German, Italian, and European.

 The most common language spoken in Hernando is English.
 Other important languages spoken here include Italian and Spanish.